Bixby Knolls, Long Beach, California: Schools

 The Long Beach Unified School District serves Bixby Knolls.

 Bixby Knolls area public schools include Longfellow Elementary School, Los Cerritos Elementary School, Burroughs Elementary School. and Hughes Middle School.
-Longfellow has been recognized as a California Distinguished School.
 Several private schools are also in the area including St. Barnabas School.

 For high school, the home school is Long Beach Polytechnic High School, but students can apply to any eligible program in the Long Beach Unified School District.

 Parks

 The Bixby Knolls Park is in the area.
 Other parks include Los Cerritos Park in the Los Cerritos neighborhood and Somerset Park in the Bixby Terrace neighborhood.

 Historical places and notable architecture

-Long Beach's Virginia Country Club golf course and Los Cerritos Ranch House, a city owned historical site, are located in the adjacent Los Cerritos and Virginia Country Club neighborhoods, which are typically considered a part of Bixby Knolls.

 Southern California chain Robert's department store had its flagship store in Bixby Knolls at 4450 Atlantic Avenue.
 It opened in December 1967 and was 52,000 sq. ft. in size. closed in 1994, and sat empty for 15 years.
-It was razed only in 2009, to make way for a new Marshall's.
+It was razed only in 2009, to make way for a new Marshalls.
 The loss of the store was long symbolic of the decline of Bixby Knolls as a retail center, and in a broader sense.
 The Petroleum Club operated between 1955 and 2019.